 ![]() |

-I can recommend another book, filled with even more interesting insights about dogs and is written by Bruce Fogle,"The Dogs Mind, Understanding Your Dog's Behavior", he shares scientific studies and dog biology mixed with breeding practices and rearing practices that shape the dogs' personality for its life.
+I can recommend another book, filled with even more interesting insights about dogs, written by Bruce Fogle, titled "The Dog's Mind, Understanding Your Dog's Behavior."
+He shares scientific studies and dog biology mixed with breeding practices and rearing practices that shape the dog's personality for its life.

 March 2013: A NEW adoption rescue from Atlantic Small Dog Rescue.